 The past year has seen advancement in fighting the opioid crisis, as well.
 In June of 2018, President Trump announced his Initiative to Stop Opioid Abuse and Reduce Drug Supply and Demand.
 In October of the same year, Trump signed into law the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (also known as the SUPPORT for Patients and Communities Act).
 The act sought to increase availability for treating, preventing, and recovering from opioid addiction, as well as crack down on the illicit use of drugs such as fentanyl.
 Though the act has not yet been published by the GPO, view the CRS report for the act in HeinOnline’s U.S. Congressional Documents.
 In addition, users can find President Trump’s statement on the passage of the act in HeinOnline’s Federal Register.

 As the U.S. continues to tackle its opioid crisis, stay in the know with HeinOnline.
-Keep up with blog posts on current events and hot topics by clicking the Subscribe button on the upper right-hand side of this post.
+Keep up with blog posts on current events and hot topics by clicking the Subscribe button at the top of this post.